ivan-georgiev/cheatsheets/git.md

 # Git checkout a file/folder from other branch
 git checkout origin/master -- ./path_to_checkout

+# How file from other branch
+git show origin/master:path/to/file

 # Restore branch to last commit state
 git reset --hard HEAD

 # Set exec on a file
 git update-index --chmod=+x path/to/file

-# Search files for a text
+# Search files for a text.
+Add  $(git rev-list --all) to search in all commits
 git grep 'text to find'

 # File Git SHA